Winter is Coming.

 I’m not exactly the handiest when it comes to home improvement projects.

 Sure, usually I can eventually figure things out, but many times it’s a long and arduous process.
-That’s why I’m not going to pretend like I’m an expert at wall insulation.
+That’s why I’m not going to pretend to be an expert at wall insulation.
 I like to look for projects that are simple, easy and effective.
 (If it’s low cost that’s always a good bonus) That’s why I love a garage door insulation kit.

 A garage door insulation kit can be picked up at most home improvement stores or online.
 A pack of 8 panels is going to cost you about $60.